 How do we keep this site running?
 This post may contain affiliate links — the cost is the same to you, but we get a referral fee.
 Compensation does not affect rankings.
 Thanks!

-If disaster strikes you need to worry about your pets in addition to yourself.
-Remember that if it’s dangerous for you, it’s also dangerous for your pet.
-So if you are evacuating your home, be sure to bring your furry, scaly or other textured pet along with you.
-But it’s also important to have their essentials on standby to take with you so you’re ready to run and survive.
+When natural disasters strike you have lots to care for and consider.
+In addition to making sure your needs are met, it’s important not to forget about your pets too.
+If a storm, hurricane, tornado or other possible threat is dangerous for you, it’s also unsafe for your pet.
+If you hunker down, you’ll need to stock up on supplies.
+And if you evacuate your home, be sure to bring your furry, scaly or other textured pet along with you along with any essentials when so you’re on the run you’re ready to survive.
 Learn how pet disaster preparedness can save your best friend’s life.

 Emergency Preparedness for Pets

-- The ASPCA suggests food and water for 3-7 days (including can opener and bowls)
+- The ASPCA suggests food and water for 3-7 days (including a travel can opener and bowls)

 - Medications and medical records